- Understand when it makes sense to refinance.

-- Examine what a lender needs from you, if you want to refi.
+- Learn what a refinance lender needs from you.

 - Comparison shop, in order to find the best loan.